tryton/tryton/doc/index.rst

 Inventory
 *********

 Inventories allow to control and update stock levels.
-They are mainly composed of two locations (a Storage location and a Lost And Found location), and a list of inventory lines.
+They are mainly composed of the inventoried storage location and a list of inventory lines.
 Inventory lines consist of a product and it's default unit of measure, an expected quantity and the real quantity (the real products on the shelves).